-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
-X No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: \Box
+After this stage, further submissions will be only at the request of the

+Inspector, based on the matters and issues he/she identifies for examination.
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination? x No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: □

-Please note the Inspector will de torming the most appropria to procedure to add ont to hoor those who Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-Signature: Date: 05/12/14
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : David Scott, 52 Chilton Field Way 3.
-To which part of the Local Plan does 3.
+Name or Organisation : 3.
 To which part of the Local Plan does this representation relate?
-Paragraph 5.73 Policy Core Policy Proposals Map 15 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to cooperate Yes X No Please mark as appropriate.
+Paragraph 5.73 Policy Core Policy 15 Proposals Map 4.
+Do you consider the Local Plan is 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No х 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as
+Please be as precise as possible.